-Good societal governance means that the laws are practicable, that is to say: simple, fair, modern, effective and accessible.
+Good societal governance means that the laws are user-friendly (in Dutch: hanteerbaar), that is to say: simple, fair, modern, effective and accessible.
 One might argue that if the laws do not meet these standards the principle of the rule of law becomes devoid of meaning.

 The two-fold general research question for this programme can be stated as follows:

-- To what extent is Dutch and European private law practical for each of the actors that must deal with it (businesses, natural persons, lawyers, courts, and the government as policymaker)?
-Of course, the meaning of the term ‘practical’ will also be investigated in this connection.
+- To what extent is Dutch and European private law user-friendly for each of the actors that must deal with it (businesses, natural persons, lawyers, courts, and the government as policymaker)?
+Of course, the meaning of the term ‘user-friendly’ will also be investigated in this connection.

-- Insofar as private law is not as practicable as it should be:
+Insofar as private law is not as user-friendly as it should be:

 - how can this be improved?

 - and who should ensure this (national or European courts or legislatures), or should this be achieved through some other means, such as self-regulation?

 It should be stressed that the focus on user-friendliness does not imply a moral stance .
 We do not think that user-friendliness outweighs values such as efficiency, efficacy, justice (in the sense of Einzelfallgerechtigkeit) or protection of weaker parties, but aim to investigate when the importance of user-friendliness should prevail and when not.